tensorflow/tensorboard/README.md

 directory.
 Please have each TensorFlow run write to its own logdir.

   > **Update:** the [experimental `--reload_multifile=true` option][pr-1867] can
-  > now be used to poll multiple files per directory for new data.
-You may need
+  > now be used to poll all "active" files in a directory for new data, defined
+  > as any file that received new data within `--reload_multifile_inactive_secs`
-  > to install our nightly build [`tb-nightly`][tb-nightly] for this option to
+  > seconds ago, defaulting to 4000.
+You may need to install our nightly build
-  > be available.
+  > [`tb-nightly`][tb-nightly] for this option to be available.

 * You may have a bug in your code where the global_step variable (passed to `FileWriter.add_summary`) is being maintained incorrectly.